kaiorosa1/100-days-of-code/r1-log.md

 I've worked on The Personal Portifolio Webpage on FCC and I finally finished.
 It's very rewarding to finish the first of 6 courses and I can't wait to finish them all.

+### R1D30

+I've worked on some challenges on FCC.
+Basic JavaScript, variables, how to assign values and how the operators work and how to handle strings.
+Started learning about HTML Canvas as well.